-This plan will be reviewed every 6 months to reflect the progress of the Project, and stakeholder engagement activity completed throughout the year.
-This document is not static, as engagement with host communities is an ongoing activity.
+This plan will be reviewed and updated at least annually to reflect the progress of the Project, and stakeholder engagement activity completed throughout the year.
+It is not intended for this document to be static, as engagement activity is ongoing.